nigaphp/niga/README.md

 5. ZIP PHP EXT
 6. MBSTRING PHP EXT

-**Note:** Niga framework is not ready for production application for now.
+**Note:** Niga framework is not ready for production application yet.

 ### [Take a look at the documentation website](https://docs.nigaphp.abassdev.com/)